cloudtrust/flaki/README.md

 }
 ```

-You can configure the Flaki node id, component id and start epoch by submitting options to the call to NewFlaki.
+You can configure the Flaki's node id, component id and start epoch by submitting options to the call to NewFlaki.
-NewFlaki takes a variable number of option as parameter.
+NewFlaki takes a variable number of options as parameter.
 If no option is given, the following default parameters are used:
 * 0 for the node id
 * 0 for the component id